PrivacyReasoner: Can LLM Emulate a Human-like Privacy Mind?: Experimental Results

-\paragraph{Privacy Memory Size.}~ We study the impact of the size of privacy memory on the performance of \(\PRA\).
-Specifically, we vary the number of utilized historical user comments from 25 to 500 and measure the resulting concern faithfulness.
-As shown in Figure~\ref{fig:memory}, increasing the memory size consistently improves performance, indicating that richer user history provides more context for reconstructing the user’s privacy mind.
-Generally, larger privacy memory allows the agent to capture more nuanced orientation structures and reasoning patterns.
-However, the performance gain diminishes beyond a certain point for both agent structures, implying that while additional data contributes to more faithful reasoning, the marginal benefit decreases as the agent’s cognitive filters saturate.
-This pattern is consistent with cognitive theories of bounded rationality, where humans leverage a limited but salient subset of memory rather than exhaustive recall.
+\paragraph{Privacy Memory Size.}~ We analyze the effect of privacy memory size by varying the number of historical user comments from 25 to 500 and measuring concern faithfulness.
+As shown in Figure~\ref{fig:memory}, performance improves monotonically with memory size, indicating that richer user history better supports reconstruction of user-specific privacy reasoning.
+Larger memory enables the agent to capture more nuanced belief structures and patterns.
+However, gains diminish beyond a threshold for both agent variants, suggesting decreasing marginal utility as cognitive filters saturate.
+This trend is consistent with bounded rationality, where decision-making relies on a limited subset of salient information rather than exhaustive recall.